ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_storage_policies_info_module.rst

 Synopsis
 --------
-- Collect the information associated with the vCenter storage policiess
+- Returns information about at most 1024 visible (subject to permission checks) storage solicies availabe in vCenter.
+These storage policies can be used for provisioning virtual machines or disks.